polyaxon/polyaxon/site/docs/intro/quick-start/components.md

     * `polyaxon run -pm path/to/pythonfile.py` in this case Polyaxon will look for a variable `main` which will contain your component.
     * `polyaxon run -pm path/to/pythonfile.py:component-name` if you have multiple components in your Python file you can specify which one to run.
  * From urls using the `--url` flag:
-    * `polyaxon run --url=https://public-site.com/polyaxonfile.yaml` this is the command we used to avoid cloning the project locally.
+    * `polyaxon run --url=https://public-site.com/polyaxonfile.yaml` this is the command that we used to avoid cloning the project locally.
  * From a registry `--hub` flag:
-    * `polyaxon run --hub=tensorboard:single-run` this is the command we used to run the Tensorboard.
+    * `polyaxon run --hub=tensorboard:single-run` this is the command that we used to run the Tensorboard.
       Oftentimes, components can be reusable and generic, some of these components are distributed in a public registry.
       Polyaxon also provides a managed registry integrated with our auth, access management, and team management abstraction.
 Please check [Component Hub docs](/docs/management/component-hub/).